Tonetfal/UE5FSM/README.md

 its contents into your project's Plugins directory.

 The plugin is dependent on [UE5Coro](https://github.com/landelare/ue5coro).
 Refer to its documentation for the installation process and other features.
-This plugin supports UE5Coro 1, and was tested on 1.10.
+This plugin supports UE5Coro 2, and was tested on 2.1.
+It should be compatible with UE5Coro 1.10, at least for 1.4.0-alpha release.

 ## Description